-It’s my favorite time of the year again~ Autumn!
-Time to get out the decorations out to celebrate the Fall Harvest Season.
-This year I wanted to make something that would be great outside hanging from a fence near a pumpkin patch!
+It’s my favorite time of the year again~ Fall!
+Time to get out the decorations out to celebrate the Harvest Season.
+This year I wanted to make something that would be great outside hanging from a fence or near a pumpkin patch!
+My Hello Fall Harvest Wreath + Free Printable sign is just that!
+For more fall decor ideas see my Fall+ Thanksgiving Holiday Crafting page.

 I had originally bought this group of sticks to make a vertical corn swag, but the more I worked with the sticks the more I wanted something a little different, so I took them apart and made a natural square wreath.

-Next, I added a Goodwill wooden tray with a little chalkboard paint, a few pieces of real Indian corn and a couple of hungry crows.
-I hope you like what I came up with this year~ Enjoy the FREE Printable too of the “Hello Fall & Leaves” for your projects!
+Next, I added a thrift store wooden tray that I made over with a little chalkboard paint, a few pieces of real Indian corn and a couple of hungry crows.
+I hope you like what I came up with this year~ Enjoy the FREE Printable of the “Hello Fall & Leaves” for your decor or projects!

 Hello Fall Harvest Wreath FREE Printable